 Chronic Child Neglect

-Parent Education to Strengthen Families and Reduce the Risk of Maltreatment
+Parent Education to Strengthen Families and Prevent Child Maltreatment

 Preventing Child Abuse and Neglect

-Provides information on how communities and individual citizens can strengthen families, protect children, and prevent child abuse and neglect.
+Provides information on how communities, community leaders, and individual citizens can strengthen families, protect children, and prevent child abuse and neglect.

 What Is Child Welfare?
 A Guide for Health-Care Professionals